 Pretty much everyone who’s moved to a new town knows that butterfly-ish feeling you get that’s asking, in a nutshell, What now?

-Unfamiliar places and faces surround you, and if you’re single, it may be tempting to think, There’s no way I’m gonna find Mr./Mrs. Right here — I don’t even have a clue where the closest coffee shop is!
+Unfamiliar places and faces surround you, and if you’re single, it may be tempting to think, There’s no way I’m going to find Mr./Ms. Right here — I don’t even have a clue where the closest coffee shop is!

 While feeling doomed romantically is a common fear amongst new-in-towners, I’m here to say that, on the contrary, moving can be just the shot in the arm you need to achieve the best dating success in your life!
 Not convinced?
 Check out these surprising benefits below and how to make the most of them.

-Surprising benefit #3: You can play the “I’m new in town” card
+Benefit #1: You can play the “I’m new in town” card as an easy way to break the ice

-Surprising benefit #4: Your new pool of suitors may suit you better
+Benefit #2: Your new pool of potential mates may suit you better than the old city could offer

 Amy Keyishian is a freelance writer based in New York, who has written for